Puli Khumri: History

-As of 2017, Taliban insurgents are active in the Dand-e-Shahabuddin part of Puli Khumri.
+Taliban insurgents have been active in the Dand-e-Shahabuddin part of Puli Khumri since 2017.
 On 5 May 2019, Taliban members stormed the city's police headquarters, killing 13 police.
 On 1 September 2019, Taliban assaulted the city, but were repelled by the Afghan Army.
 On 16 January 2021, the district's NDS chief Fazal Wakilzada was killed in a Taliban attack.

 On 10 August 2021, Puli Khumri became the eighth provincial capital to be captured by the Taliban as part of their nationwide military offensive.
 On 13 October 2023, 7 people were killed and 15 injured in a suicide bombing at a Shia mosque carried out by Islamic State – Khorasan Province.

 Geography

-Puli Khumri, located about 100 km south of Kunduz, 200 km southeast of Mazar-i-Sharif, and 230 km north of Kabul, is a trading and transit hub in the region.
+Puli Khumri is in a valley by the Kunduz River in northern Afghanistan, about 100 km south of Kunduz, 200 km southeast of Mazar-i-Sharif, and 230 km north of Kabul.
+It sits at an elevation of approximately 920 m above sea level, within the Hindu Kush mountain range.